shaloo/docs.arcana/docs/auth/onboard/wagmi/wagmi-pnp-ui.md

 ---
 alias: onboard-wagmi-app-pnp-ui
 title: 'Plug-and-Play Auth'
-description: 'Instructions on how to onboard Users via built-in plug-and-play login modal in Web3 Wagmi apps integrated with the Arcana Auth and Arcana Auth Wagmi SDKs.'
+description: 'Instructions on how to onboard Users via built-in plug-and-play login modal in Web3 Wagmi apps integrated with the Arcana Auth and the Arcana Auth Wagmi SDK.'
 arcana:
   root_rel_path: ../../../..
   app_type: "'Wagmi'"